JavierRamirezMoral/TerraKubeSphere-Azure/README.md

 # TerraKubeSphere I: Exploring the Azure Cloud with Terraform, Docker and Kubernetes.

-_At the end of this README, you can find the VideoTutorial_
+_At the end of this README, you can find the VideoTutorial._

 ## Introduction: Design.